+(3) The utility must evaluate project bids that meet only a portion of the resource need in conjunction with other proposals in developing the lowest reasonable cost portfolio.
+The utility must consider the value of all costs and benefits that are not directly related to the specific need solicited.

+(4) The utility and, when applicable as determined in the contract, the independent evaluator will separately score and produce a ranking of the qualifying bids following the RFP ranking criteria and methodology.
+If, as a result of unexpected contents in the bids, the utility deems it necessary to modify the ranking criteria, notification must be sent to all bidders describing the change and an opportunity must be granted to bidders that choose to subsequently modify submitted bids.

-(3) After the project proposals have been opened for ranking, the utility must make available for public inspection at the utility's designated place of business a summary of each project proposal and a final ranking of all proposed projects.
+(5) Within thirty days after the sealed project proposals have been opened for ranking, the utility must make available for public inspection on the utility's website a summary of each project proposal.

-(4) The utility may reject any project proposal that does not specify, as part of the price bid, the costs of complying with environmental laws, rules, and regulations in effect at the time of the bid.
+(6) The utility may reject any project proposal that does not comply with the minimum requirements within the RFP and, as part of the bid, does not identify and specify the costs of complying with environmental laws, rules, and regulations in effect at the time of the bid or otherwise does not adequately serve ratepayers’ interests.

+(7) The utility may reject all project proposals if it finds that no proposal adequately serves ratepayers' interests.

+(8) After the ranking process is concluded, the utility will provide access to each bidder to its own confidential scoring information.

+(9) Within five days after executing an agreement for acquisition of a resource or determining that all proposals or bids will be rejected, the utility must make available for public inspection on the utility’s website a final detailed ranking of results for all proposals and the details of the winning bid pricing and scores.

+(10) The commission may review any acquisitions resulting from the RFP process in the utility’s relevant general rate case or other cost recovery proceeding.

-(5) The utility may reject all project proposals if it finds that no proposal adequately serves ratepayers' interests.
-The commission will review, as appropriate, such a finding together with evidence filed in support of any acquisition in the utility's next general rate case or other cost recovery proceeding.
+(11) The commission will review, as appropriate, a utility’s finding that no proposal adequately serves ratepayers’ interests together with evidence filed in support of any acquisition in the utility's relevant general rate case or other cost recovery proceeding.

-(6) When the utility, the utility's subsidiary or an affiliate submits a bid in response to an RFP, one or more competing bidders may request the commission to appoint an independent third party to assist commission staff in its review of the bid.
-Should the commission grant such a request, the fees charged by the independent third party will be paid by the party or parties requesting the independent review.

 WAC 480-107-045 Pricing and contracting procedures.
-(1) Once project proposals have been ranked in accordance with WAC 480-107-035 Project ranking procedure, the utility must identify the bidders that best meet the selection criteria and that are expected to produce the energy, capacity, and electrical savings as defined by that portion of the resource block to which the project proposal is directed.
+(1) Once project proposals are ranked in accordance with WAC 480-107-035 Project ranking procedure, the utility must identify the bidders that best meet the selection criteria and that are expected to produce the relevant attributes as defined by that portion of the resource need to which the project proposal is directed.

-(2) The project proposal's price, pricing structure, and terms are subject to negotiation.
+(2) The project proposal's price, pricing structure, and terms are subject to negotiation subject to thresholds defined in the RFP.

-WAC 480-107-065 Eligibility for long-run conservation purchase rates.
-(1) Any conservation supplier may participate in the bidding process.
-A utility may allow a utility subsidiary to participate as a conservation supplier, on conditions described in WAC 480-107-135 Conditions for purchase of electrical power or savings from a utility's subsidiary or affiliate.
-A decision to allow a utility subsidiary to participate must be explained in the utility's RFP submittal.
+WAC 480-107-065 Acquisition of conservation and efficiency resources.
+(1) A conservation and efficiency resource supplier may participate in the bidding process for any resource need.
+A utility, a utility subsidiary, or affiliate may participate as a conservation supplier, on conditions described in WAC 480-107-135 Conditions for purchase of resources from a utility's subsidiary or affiliate.

-(2) All conservation measures included in a project proposal must:

-(a) Produce electrical savings over a time period greater than five years, or a longer period if specified in the utility's RFP.
-A measure with an expected life that is shorter than the contract term must include replacements through the contract term;

-(b) Be consistent with the utility's integrated resource plan; and

-(c) Produce savings that can be reliably measured or estimated with accepted engineering methods.
+(2) All conservation and efficiency measures included in a project proposal must produce savings that can be reliably measured or estimated with accepted engineering, statistical, or meter-based methods.